 Self-examination is the first step in staying aware of any changes occurring within our bodies as we know our bodies better!
 Regular examination of your breast to see if you find any changes in your breast size or the nipple, or if you feel something that resembles a lump could help you act faster.

-However, one also needs to know that if you experience pain in your breast, it could be as a result of PMS, or excess exercising or doing an activity your body isn’t used to on an everyday basis.
+However, one also needs to know that if you experience pain in your breast, it could be as a result of PMS, or excessive exercising or doing an activity your body isn’t used to on an everyday basis.

 How to examine your breast: